 This is designed to utilise students' locality and university based study time in a constructive way.
 In addition, students will draw on, and share their own experiences with peers.
-This will develop group learning skills and distribution of information, allowing for the part-time structure of attendance and possible geographical isolation of students.
+This will develop group learning skills and distribution of information

 Examples include: